Collective dipole excitations in sodium clusters: Conclusions

 The photoabsorbtion cross section was obtained by folding the E1 strengths carried by the RPA one phonon states, with Lorentzian with a damping factor varying from one cluster to another, in the range of 0.06-0.135.
 The result shown in Eq.(4.6) is plotted in Fig.3 as a function of the wavelength associated to the RPA states, and compared with the experimental data.
 The comparison reveals a reasonable good agreement.
 For the light clusters, N=9,10,11,12, the figures exhibit two peaks, which suggest the existence of two modes corresponding to oscillations along and perpendicular to the symmetry axis, respectively.
 For N=14, the results of our calculation indicate a triaxial shape.
 Similar fragmentation is also obtained for the volume plasmon resonance, shown in Fig.4.
 According to the relative magnitude of the two peaks, we concluded that the clusters with N=9,10,11,12 has a deformed prolate shape while $Na_{14}$ seems to be of an oblate shape.
 Perhaps a smaller damping factor would provide evidence for a triaxial shape also for the volume mode in $Na_{14}$.

 {\it It is noteworthy the fact that the fragmentation effects seen in both low (surface like) and high energy (volume like) modes cannot be described with a spherical single particle basis.}

 Based on calculations for the number of spilled-out electrons, we calculated the electric polarizability which is compared with the experimental data, the bulk limit result as well as with the LDA (local density approximation) predictions.
 Except for the clusters with N=9,10,11,12,24, the calculated polarizabilities agree quite well with the corresponding experimental data.
 It is interesting to remark that concerning the clusters for which large discrepancies were recorded, some of predictions (N=9,10,24) lie close to the LDA results while others (N=11,12) agree with the bulk limit of $Na$ clusters.
+Our formalism is a temperature independent approach.
+Adding the temperature effect the picture shown in Fig. 5 would be modified, at the room temperature, by about 15\% \cite{Blund}.
+However, the corrected polarizabilities are still in a reasonable good agreement with the experimental data.

 The final conclusion is that the projected spherical single particle basis seems to be an useful tool for describing the many-body features of deformed atomic clusters.

 {A.\arabic{equation}}